 What you know now will help you as a late-bloomer writer!

 Writing, as much as any art form I know, has a long curve.
-No matter when we start, we’ve got to dig in and learn the craft, as well as figure out our own best approach to getting words on the page reliably.
+I have come to learn as a writing coach that no matter when we start, we’ve got to dig in and learn the craft, as well as figure out our own best approach to getting words on the page reliably.
 In later life, we may have developed more patience for both of these tasks.
 In fact, we may even have an edge over our younger selves!

 At fifty or sixty, we quite likely have a better sense of how we learn than we did earlier in life.
 Will we get more from an online class?
 One-on-one instruction?
 Or taking a deep dive into a pile of books on the subject?
 Or do we do best when we just jump in, accruing knowledge on an as-needed basis as we go?